asif256000/phylo_simulator/README.md

 ### Branch lengths

-Regardless of the requested rootedness, the generator first treats every topology as unrooted and draws independent branch segments from the configured range.
-These segments cover all edges of the unrooted skeleton.
-When the configuration is rooted, the default behavior (`tree.split_root_branch: true`) randomly splits the segment that connects the two root-side groups into two values—one for each child of the root—by drawing a pivot between the lower bound of the branch range and the sampled segment length.
-The two new edges therefore sum to the original unrooted branch, while downstream branches keep their original samples.
-When `tree.split_root_branch` is set to `false`, rooted trees draw every branch independently from the configured range (no splitting), so the root-side edges are unrelated samples.
-For unrooted two-taxon datasets, only a single segment is emitted and it is attached to the first taxon mentioned in the topology, leaving the companion tip with an implicit zero-length edge.
-All other unrooted trees retain the sampled lengths directly.
+Branch lengths are drawn from a distribution mixture specified by `branch_length_distributions`, where each distribution name maps to a weight (all weights must sum to 1).
+For each tree, the generator selects one distribution according to these weights and uses it for all branches in that tree.
+Parameters for each distribution are provided in `branch_length_params`.

+**Supported distributions:**
+- `uniform`: requires `branch_length_params.uniform.range` with two values `[min, max]`, where `min >= 0` and `max > min`.
+Branch lengths are sampled uniformly within this range.
+- `exponential`: requires `branch_length_params.exponential.rate` as a positive rate parameter.
+Branch lengths are sampled from an exponential distribution with no upper bound.

+**Rooted tree handling:**
+When `tree.rooted` is `true`, the generator first samples branch lengths for the unrooted tree backbone, then handles the root:
+- If `split_root_branch: true` (default): the root connector edge is split into two parts with a random pivot point.
+The minimum pivot position uses the lower bound from `uniform.range` if a uniform distribution is present, otherwise zero.
+- If `split_root_branch: false`: both root edges are sampled independently as regular branches.

+For two-taxon unrooted trees, the single sampled branch length is assigned to the first taxon's edge.

 ## Generate trees and sequences (PhyloXML)